-New lots shall generally have a minimum lot area of 0.8 hectares\1 hectare and a minimum lot frontage of 60 metres.
-New lots less than 1 hectare in lot area will require a hydrogeological assessment.

-- E.5.3.2 The Zoning By-law shall establish a Shoreline Residential Zone for patent lands. - E.5.3.3 All development in the Residential Waterfront Designation shall be in accordance with the general policies found in Sections F to K of this Plan. - E.5.3.4 New residential development shall be subject to site plan approval.
+- New lots shall generally have a minimum lot area of 0.8 hectares and a minimum lot frontage of 60 metres. - E.5.3.2 The Zoning By-law shall establish a Shoreline Residential Zone for patent lands. - E.5.3.3 All development on in the Residential Waterfront Designation shall be in accordance with the general policies found in Sections F to K of this Plan. - E.5.3.4 New residential development shall be subject site plan approval.